lkim016/Blood-Donation-Prediction/README.md

 3. Submit your result filling two columns (Col F: Made donation this month; Col G: Probability from logistic model) with your R script.

-4. Hint: if your model cannot run in the beginning, try to transform one variable to the form of logarithm.
+4. Hint: check for collinearity among the feature variables.